How to Debate Liberals on Social Media

 - If they ask you to find their lie, say “That means you know you lied, and you’re asking me to show it to you, I won’t play that game.”

-- If they say “You called me a liar,” then point out “No I didn’t – you assumed I was correct, and assumed I wanted to call you a name – I did not.
-I only wanted to point out you knew you were lying.”
+- If they say “You called me a liar,” then point out “No I didn’t – you assumed I was correct, and antagonized me by claiming the name calling – I did not.
+I only wanted to point out you appeared to be repeating a lie, and I hoped you’d apologize for repeating false information when I pointed it out.”

 Flushed out: Here is a liberal exposed by following the Saul Lofgrinsky Liberal Counter-tactics:

-John : More fake debate, this is a strawman, because the claim was not “they did it first.
+John : More fake debate, this is a strawman, because my claim was not “they did it first.”

 Billy : Particulars.
 It’s the same thing.